Editing a form field

 Textarea

 Input for longer texts.
-Most browsers allow to change the size of the text area
+Most browsers allow changing the size of the text area.

 Switch